adammccartney/rill/rill/etc/to-do.md

 # 16-6-20

+ + Research a way to use RhythmDefinition.py effectively
+  - refine the routine used to produce an rmaker
+  - define a pitches property in FuzzyHarmony
+  - this can be used in making rmakers
+  - check viability with Trevor's RhythmDefinition

  + Fix linkage to stylesheets
   - run same segment A test and fix errors on build

 # 15-6-20